md-gravity/Icebreaker/readme.md

 nvm install 19

 npm i --include-workspace-root
+# npm link workspaces to the node_modules, but you need build them before use
+npm run build
 ```

 So, you have the necessary packages installed, but now you're wondering how to connect them to external services like databases. 🤔